samiadam7/samiadam7/README.md

 ## Hi there 👋

+My name is Sami and I am a senior at the University of Virginia majoring in Statistics and Business planning on completing a MS in Statistics.
+I am interested in machine learning applications, especially in sports, health, and energy!

+- 🔭 I’m currently working on a machine learning system using my health data (thanks to oura's api)!

+- 🌱 I’m currently reading [Designing Machine Learning Systems](https://learning.oreilly.com/library/view/designing-machine-learning/9781098107956/) by Chip Huyen and [Fundamentals of Data Engineering](https://learning.oreilly.com/library/view/fundamentals-of-data/9781098108298/) by Joe Reis.

 <!--
 **samiadam7/samiadam7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.